Gunel-Mova/Cyclistic-Data/README.md

 # Cyclistic Bike Share
-Data analysis with R programming language
+Data analysis in R programming language

  # About the company